Centre encouraging mineral exploration in NE: Minister | Politics

 - India

-Union Minister Pralhad Joshi said on Monday that the Centre is making efforts to ensure that mineral resources are properly exploited in the northeast for the benefit of the region.
+Union Minister Pralhad Joshi said that the Centre is making efforts to ensure that mineral resources are properly exploited in the northeast for the benefit of the region.

 He stated that the Union government is also examining the environmental implications of coal and oil exploration in the northeast.

-Talking to media persons in Chumoukedima district of Nagaland after the day-long 'Northeast Geology & Mining Ministers Conclave', he said efforts to encourage quarrying activities were being made across the country.
+Talking to media persons on Monday in Chumoukedima district of Nagaland after the day-long 'Northeast Geology & Mining Ministers Conclave', he said that efforts to encourage quarrying activities were being made across the country.

 ''The Ministry of Mines is making continuous efforts to encourage mining activities pan India.
 Accordingly, to further encourage exploration activities in the mineral-rich northeast region, the first such conclave was held in Nagaland,'' he said.

-''The Centre is also keenly examining the environmental implications of coal and oil exploration in the region,'' the Union minister of mines and coal maintained.
+''The Centre is also keenly examining the environmental implications of coal and oil exploration in the region,'' the Union Mines and Coal maintained.

 Joshi said that the Geological Survey of India (GSI) has taken up 108 projects in the northeast on different mineral commodities in the last five years.